Equivariant non-archimedean Arakelov theory of toric varieties: Equivariant Chow groups of the special fiber

-\item[(2)] For full-dimensional polyhedra $\sigma_1$ and $\sigma_2$ with intersection a facet $\tau$, one has that $f_{\sigma_1} - f_{\sigma_2}$ is divisible by the normal vector (regarded as a linear polynomial) to $\tau$. \end{enumerate} For the proof that this space agree with the equivariant Chow ring, the author refers to \cite[Theorem 5.4]{Gonz-pol} where the statement is shown in the context of equivariant operational $K$-theory.
+For the proof that this space agree with the equivariant Chow ring, the author refers to \cite[Theorem 5.4]{Gonz-pol} where the statement is shown in the context of equivariant operational $K$-theory.

-One easily checks that this space agrees with the above description of $PP(\Pi)$ as $\ker(\rho)$. \end{rem} \begin{rem} As was mentioned in the introduction, this theorem is currently being applied to the study of equivariant Chern classes of toric vector bundles over a DVR in connection to Bruhat--Tits buildings.
+By Theorem \ref{th:cohomology-special} we have that $PP(\Pi)$ can be identified with the space of piecewise polynomial functions described above. \end{rem} \begin{rem} Theorem \ref{th:cohomology-special} has been applied to the study of equivariant Chern classes of toric vector bundles over a DVR in connection to Bruhat--Tits buildings in \cite{BKM}.
 The idea is that toric vector bundles over a DVR of rank $r$ are classified by piecewise affine maps to the Bruhat--Tits building associated to the general linear group of rank $r$ (See \cite{KMT} for this classification and for terminology regarding Bruhat--Tits buildings.)
 Then the Chern classes of such a toric vector bundle (defined as the Chern classes of the restriction to the special fiber) are described by the composition of this piecewise affine map and the elementary symmetric functions on the building. \end{rem}